-The medical professional liability insurance underwritten on an excess and surplus lines basis by our Professional Liability business unit focuses on physicians, mid-level providers, miscellaneous medical facilities, hospitals and healthcare organizations and senior care/nursing homes.
+The medical professional liability insurance underwritten on an excess and surplus lines basis by our Professional Liability business unit focuses on physicians, mid-level providers, miscellaneous medical facilities, hospitals and healthcare organizations.
 The physicians and mid-level providers are generally hard to place or non-standard risks.
 These are individuals who do not meet the underwriting requirements of standard insurers due to factors such as loss history, number of years in business, minimum premium size and types of business operation.
-In addition to healthcare professionals, our Professional Liability business unit also underwrites medical professional liability for standard medical facilities, hospitals and healthcare systems.
-The medical facilities are generally outpatient facilities such as surgery centers, imaging centers, laboratories, home health agencies and other non-hospital facilities, multi-hospital systems, integrated delivery systems, critical access hospitals and other specialty hospitals and healthcare systems providing medical services.
-Our Professional Liability business unit markets these products through 40 wholesale and retail brokers in 49 states.
-The Professional Liability business unit also provides medical professional liability to senior care facilities through a program where a managing general agent underwrites on our behalf risks that meet specific underwriting criteria.
+In addition to healthcare professionals, our Professional Liability business unit also underwrites medical professional liability for standard medical facilities, hospitals and healthcare systems and senior care facilities.
+The medical facilities are generally outpatient facilities such as surgery centers, imaging centers, laboratories, home health agencies and other non-hospital facilities providing medical services.
+The hospitals and healthcare systems are generally stand-alone acute care facilities, multi-hospital systems, integrated delivery systems, critical access hospitals and other specialty hospitals and healthcare systems providing medical services.
+Until discontinued effective January 1, 2021, the Professional Liability business unit also provided medical professional liability to senior care facilities through a program where a managing general agent underwrote on our behalf risks that met specific underwriting criteria.
+Our Professional Liability business unit markets these products through 70 wholesale and retail brokers in 49 states.
 The financial professional liability insurance underwritten on an excess and surplus lines basis by our Professional Liability business unit focuses on management and professional liability products that include directors and officers, employment practices and retirement and benefit plan fiduciary services for private, public and non-profit entities, as well as miscellaneous professional liability insurance for non-financial institution service industries.
-Our Professional Liability business unit distributes its financial professional liability insurance products through 33 wholesale brokers in 40 states.
+Our Professional Liability business unit distributes its financial professional liability insurance products through 34 wholesale brokers in 38 states.

 The aircraft liability and hull insurance products underwritten by our Aerospace & Programs business unit target standard general aviation aircraft risks.
 Airport liability insurance is marketed to smaller, regional airports.
-Our Aerospace & Programs business unit markets these general aviation insurance products through 168 independent specialty brokers in 48 states.
-The satellite launch property/casualty policies produced by our Aerospace & Programs business unit are marketed through underwriting agencies with technical knowledge of space insurance.
-We retain up to \$2.0 million per risk for satellite launches and in-orbit coverage for up to 12 months.
+Our Aerospace & Programs business unit markets these general aviation insurance products through 156 independent specialty brokers in 48 states.
+Until discontinued during 2020, the satellite launch property/casualty policies produced by our Aerospace & Programs business unit were marketed through underwriting agencies with technical knowledge of space insurance.
+We retained up to \$2.0 million per risk for satellite launches and in-orbit coverage for up to 12 months.
 The specialty programs business marketed by our Aerospace & Programs business unit presently consists primarily of a fronting arrangement in Texas for a third party insurance company and a program underwriter writing primarily commercial automobile coverage for risks specializing in daily rental operations.

 Our Commercial Accounts business unit primarily underwrites low-severity, short-tailed commercial property/casualty insurance products in the standard market.
 These products include general liability, commercial automobile, commercial property and umbrella coverages.
-Our Commercial Accounts business unit currently markets its products through a network of 184 independent agency groups primarily serving businesses in the non-urban areas of 14 states predominately in the southwest and northwest regions.
+Our Commercial Accounts business unit currently markets its products through a network of 200 independent agency groups primarily serving businesses in the non-urban areas of 16 states predominately in the southwest and northwest regions.
 In addition, our Commercial Accounts business unit previously provided occupational accident coverage in Texas through an underwriting agency that specialized in the occupational accident insurance market.
 Effective June 1, 2016, we ceased marketing new or renewal occupational accident policies.